IN2-Moist/2Take1-Moist-Script/README.md

 		Load Ped List
 		Load Vehicle List
 		Load PlayerBar Module
+		Load Translation Module
 		Load ESP Module
 		Load Network Events Module
 		Update Script with Translation

 ```

+#### Tanslate Module

+	Adds Ingame Chat Translation to team chat or public
+	Hotkey RSHIFT + U will bring up a input box for you to enter chat to translate to ability
+	selected language in the module features
+	still need some tweaking but works well

 ### Online Features